 The longer the video, the more value you can provide.
 This is especially true for informational content like how-tos and tutorials.
 So, if a topic deserves depth, go with a longer video.
 Ideally, this should be between 10-16 minutes long.

 On the other hand, promotional videos should be kept shorter.
 Most industry experts agree that in this case, anything longer than 6 minutes is too much.

 But don’t stretch your video just for the sake of it.
 Keep in mind the other important ranking factor – audience retention!

 Once you’ve created your video, it’s time to do some SEO to boost discoverability, get more views and rank higher.

 In a massive swarm of YouTube videos, you need to stand out.
-Your video thumbnail is the first things that users notice, so make it intriguing and captivating.
+Your video thumbnail is the first thing that users notice, so make it intriguing and captivating.

 To make your video thumbnails pop, use flashy, high-contrast imagery.
 Also, don’t forget to tease what the video is about to truly captivate users’ attention.